kubermatic/docs/content/installation/install_kubermatic/_manual.en.md

 ##### Keycloak-Gatekeeper (IAP)

-Now that you have setup your "virtual OAuth provider" in the form of Dex, you need to configure Keycloak-Gatekeeper to sit in front of the 3rd-party services and use it for authentication.
+Now that you have setup your "virtual OAuth provider" in the form of Dex, you need to configure Keycloak-Gatekeeper to sit in front of the system services and use it for authentication.
 For each client that we configured in Dex, add a `deployment` to the IAP configuration.
 Use the client's secret (from Dex) as the `client_secret` and generate another random, secure encryption key to encrypt the client state with (which is then stored as a cookie in the user's browser).